aurbano/aurbano.eu/_posts/wp/2009-06-29-online-radio-setting-it-up-hosting-it.md

 First off, we need a server to host our radio.
 Radio servers are not the same as standard web hosting servers, since they require a static IP for the radio, and streaming capacity.
 Most radio servers use SHOUTcast to manage the radio, and I personally recommend it for its easy of use.
 From the SHOUTcast documentation:

-> “The magic of the SHOUTcast Radio system happens inside the SHOUTcast Radio Distributed Network Audio Software (DNAS).
-This software runs on a server attached to your IP network with lots of bandwidth, and is responsible for receiving audio from a broadcast source, updating the SHOUTcast Radio directory with information about what the broadcaster is sending, and sending the broadcast feed to listeners”
+> \"The magic of the SHOUTcast Radio system happens inside the SHOUTcast Radio Distributed Network Audio Software (DNAS).
+This software runs on a server attached to your IP network with lots of bandwidth, and is responsible for receiving audio from a broadcast source, updating the SHOUTcast Radio directory with information about what the broadcaster is sending, and sending the broadcast feed to listeners\"

 ## Finding a good hosting solution: